ethhub-io/ethhub/docs/using-ethereum/transactions.md

 ## Signing Transactions on Ethereum

-### Interacting with smart contracts via Etherscan and MetaMask
+### Interacting with Smart Contracts via Etherscan and MetaMask
 1. Navigate to the Etherscan page for the Contract Address
 2. If the code and ABI have been uploaded to Etherscan, you should be able to access the 'Write Contract' tab
 3. Click the connect with MetaMask button
 4. Follow the documentation provided by the Contract's author to complete your transaction.

-### Interacting with smart contracts via MyCrypto
+### Interacting with Smart Contracts via MyCrypto
 1. Navigate to **[MyCrypto](https://mycrypto.com/).** *Verify the SSL (little green lock next to URL) to avoid phishing sites.*
 2. Click the **'Contracts'** tab
 3. Enter the Ethereum address of your desired contract in the **'Contract Address'** field